One Last Summer Outing

 With summer quickly drawing to a close, it is time to decide on that final excursion.
-The kids will be heading back to school in the next few weeks, and the weather – knowing Montana – is about to change drastically.
+The kids are headed back to school and the weather – knowing Montana – is about to change drastically.
 Living in Montana, our summers are filled with camping, hiking, fishing, boating, and road-trips, all surrounded by family and friends.
 These moments, memories, and getaways are what make saying goodbye to the beautiful summer months so difficult.
 That being said, I have put together my five favorite weekend excursions in the area.
 Hopefully this will help you get the wheels turning, and allow you to create your own list of favorites.

 This site is one of the 10 state parks located in Southwest Montana.
 Located along the Jefferson river, the park offers an oasis off MT Highway 2.
 When visiting the park, you first drive up to the campground.
 If you are interested in spending the night, you can reserve a spot here.
 If you continue up the road, you will reach a visitors center from which the tours depart.
 Each tour lasts about 2 hours, and takes you deep inside the bowels of the mountain.
 Lined with stalagmites, stalactites, pools, and columns, the caverns offer some of the most amazing views, all of which are hidden from sight.
 This is the perfect summer outing for people of all ages!
 Even the kids enjoy themselves – as they take in the natural wonder.